ucdavis/FairMLCourse/Blog.md

 Reason 3 was very interesting, in light of my comments today: "IDEs often have built-in debugging tools."
 Yes!
 But do people use them?
 Most students don't, thus dooming themselves to longer debugging sessions.

+Over the years, I've tried many IDEs, both general-purpose and language-specific, and always find that they just get in my way.

 **April 25, 1800(?):**

 It was decided in class today to choose the "no quizzes" option.